FrancisVila/MFT_convert/content/en/docs/Gateway/Gateway_Configuration_Guide/_index.md

 #### Defining CPIC side info

-You must create a CPIC side info profile for each Remote Site to which <span class="mc-variable axway_variables.Component_Short_Name variable">Gateway</span> may initiate LU 6.2 conversations.
+You must create a CPIC side info profile for each Remote Site to which {{< Gateway/componentshortname  >}} may initiate LU 6.2 conversations.
 Apart from the CPIC side info profile, you must also create the corresponding Site object.
-You can create these objects in any order, but the CPIC side info profile that addresses a given Remote Site must exist when <span class="mc-variable axway_variables.Component_Short_Name variable">Gateway</span> attempts to connect to this Site.
+You can create these objects in any order, but the CPIC side info profile that addresses a given Remote Site must exist when {{< Gateway/componentshortname  >}} attempts to connect to this Site.

-The CPIC side info profile contains all information that a CPIC application requires to initiate an LU 6.2 conversation. <span class="mc-variable axway_variables.Component_Short_Name variable">Gateway</span> uses the CPIC side info profile name as an object that fully addresses and qualifies the remote application.
+The CPIC side info profile contains all information that a CPIC application requires to initiate an LU 6.2 conversation. {{< Gateway/componentshortname  >}} uses the CPIC side info profile name as an object that fully addresses and qualifies the remote application.

-For this reason, you supply the following information in each CPIC side info profile dedicated to <span class="mc-variable axway_variables.Component_Short_Name variable">Gateway</span>:
+For this reason, you supply the following information in each CPIC side info profile dedicated to {{< Gateway/componentshortname  >}}:

 -   Local LU alias
 -   Partner LU name